Ahkonsu/wpproatoz-gf-extras/Readme.txt

 Requires Plugins: gravityforms
 */

-# Gravity Forms Enhanced Tools
+# WPProAtoZ Enhanced Tools for Gravity Forms

 ## Description
-Gravity Forms Enhanced Tools is a WordPress plugin that extends Gravity Forms with advanced email domain validation, spam filtering, minimum character length enforcement, and spam prediction capabilities.
-It allows you to restrict or allow form submissions based on email domains, block spam entries using WordPress’s Disallowed Comment Keys, enforce minimum lengths for text and textarea fields, and predict future spam based on terms and phrases from past spam submissions.
+WPProAtoZ Enhanced Tools for Gravity Forms is a powerful WordPress plugin that extends Gravity Forms with advanced features to enhance form security and usability.
+It provides robust email domain validation, sophisticated spam filtering with regex and pattern detection, minimum character length enforcement, and predictive spam analysis based on historical submissions.
+Key capabilities include restricting or allowing submissions by email domain, blocking spam using WordPress’s Disallowed Comment Keys, enforcing text field lengths, and predicting spam with a custom database of terms and phrases.

 ## Features

 ### Email Domain Validator
 - **Restrict Domains**: Limit submissions to specific domains or ban specific domains.
 - **Multiple Forms & Fields**: Apply validation to one or more Gravity Forms and their email fields via a mapping interface.
-- **Custom Messages**: Set a custom validation message or hide it entirely for silent failure.
+- **Custom Messages**: Set a custom validation message or hide it for silent failure.
 - **Flexible Configuration**: Choose between "Limit" (whitelist) or "Ban" (blacklist) modes.

 ### Minimum Character Length